 Ventricular assist devices are increasingly used as a permanent treatment for patients who are not the ideal candidate for a heart transplant and are at a high risk of heart failure.
 Also known as destination therapy, this type of procedure can significantly improve the quality of life.

 VAD may also be recommended temporarily in case the heart failure is temporary.
 The surgeon may implant the VAD until your heart can pump enough blood on its own.
-However, it is important to discuss your medical condition with the doctor to know the risk and benefits of the procedure to reduce the chances of complications during the procedure.
+However, it is important to discuss your medical condition with the cardiac doctor in Kolkata to know the risks and benefits of the procedure and to reduce the chances of complications during the procedure.

 Here is what you can expect during the ventricular assist device (VAD) procedure -